Pimples after microneedling - why do you get them and how do you avoid them?

 In most cases, mild breakouts disappear within 3–7 days.

-If the skin instead becomes more inflamed or tender, you should wait with new treatments until the skin has fully recovered.
+If the skin instead becomes more inflamed or tender, you should wait with new treatments until the skin is fully restored.

 Can microneedling cause acne in the long term?